Blosc/blogsite/pages/blosc-in-depth/index.rst

 expected physical limits.
-For example, see this `study from one of the Zarr authors <http://alimanfoo.github.io/2016/09/21/genotype-compression-benchmark.html>`_ to see the benefits of Blosc on accessing compressed data (please note that this example is a bit dated, and that new hardware and recent versions of Blosc will make the benefits to be better now in the next future.
+For example, see this `study from one of the Zarr authors <http://alimanfoo.github.io/2016/09/21/genotype-compression-benchmark.html>`_ to see the benefits of Blosc on accessing compressed data (please note that this benchmark is a bit dated, and that new hardware and recent versions of Blosc might enhance performance well beyond what is shown there).

-Blosc was initially developed for the needs of the `PyTables
-<http://www.pytables.org>`_ database and the `bcolz
-<https://github.com/Blosc/bcolz>`_ project, and it is the default
-compressor for the popular `Zarr <https://github.com/zarr-developers/zarr-python>`_ package.
-Of course, it can be used in any situation where a fast compressor is needed.

 Is It Ready For Production Use?